Gold Coast Model Railway Club Inc.

 Southport

 Photo right- Southport station early 1960's looking east.
 Train departing south for Tweed heads.
-Footbridge in background typical Queensland Rail timber structure
+The footbridge in the background was a typical Queensland Rail timber structure.

 Photo right- Southport station from the northern end of Scarborough street

-Photo left- Southport station as seen from the footbridge.
-Shows entry from southern side of Scarborough street.
-Station platform high level timber structure
+Photo left- Southport station as seen from the footbridge, showing the entry from the southern side of Scarborough street.
+The station platform was a high level timber structure.

 Photo right- Railmotor service at Southport station 1950's